Metabolic Health & Insulin Resistance: A Longevity Medicine Guide

 - Lifestyle patterns

-In a population where metabolic dysfunction is common, “normal” often means:
+In a population where metabolic dysfunction is common, normal values may still reflect early disease processes.

 Frequently Asked Questions